College Test Prep for Sophomores

 Plan out AP courses for junior year, if they are available and appropriate for your student.
 Students can earn college credit for AP courses taken and can demonstrate college readiness to admission officers.

 Consider taking a Subject Test at the end of sophomore year.
-Subject Tests should be on your radar screen during sophomore year in a few circumstances.
-If your student is a strong performer in a particular subject, or perhaps taking an honors level course that they enjoy and are good at but don’t plan to continue at the AP level or at all, or if they already know they want to apply to a selective school’s STEM program, you and they should consider the corresponding SAT Subject Test at the end of sophomore year while the content is still fresh in their mind.
+Subject Tests should be on your radar screen during sophomore year in only a couple of circumstances.
+If your student already knows they want to apply to a selective school’s STEM program, they should consider the corresponding SAT Subject Test at the end of sophomore year while the content is still fresh in their mind.
+Another scenario might be that your student is strong in a particular subject, or perhaps taking an honors level course that they enjoy and are good at but don’t plan to continue at the AP level or at all.

 Subject Tests are 1-hour long and typically held on the same day as the SATs are, but you need to check the schedule to be sure the subject they want to test for is being offered on that date.
 (Read more about Subject Tests)